git-chglog/git-chglog/README.md

 > [text/template](https://golang.org/pkg/text/template/)

-If you are not satisfied with the prepared template please try customizing.
+If you are not satisfied with the prepared template please try customizing one.

 ---